POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

 For comparison, we include in Fig.~\ref{fig:sensitivity-sunmoon} upper limits from IceCube, Auger and ANTARES (solid black histograms) scaled by a factor of three for the all-flavor comparison.
-These limits are based on a $14$-day window following the trigger on GW170817 \cite{ANTARES:2017bia}.
-We also include a projected declination-averaged ($0^{\circ} < |\delta| < 45^{\circ}$) sensitivity band for GRAND200k, denoted by the red dashed curves~\cite{Alvarez-Muniz:2018bhp}.
+These limits are based on a $14$-day window following the trigger on \bnsevent~\cite{ANTARES:2017bia}.
 The blue shaded region shows the range of IceCube's all-flavor sensitivity to bursts, based on their all-sky point-source effective area values tabulated as a function of energy and zenith angle for 2012 with 86 strings\footnote{Available at https://icecube.wisc.edu/science/data/PS-3years \cite[see also,][]{Aartsen:2016oji}.}.
 A background of zero events is assumed for IceCube, reasonable to within $20$\% even for long bursts~\cite{Meagher:2019edi}.
+For the purposes of rounding out the sample of experiments capable of detecting cosmic neutrinos through the widely discussed neutrino detection techniques, we also include a projected declination-averaged ($0^{\circ} < |\delta| < 45^{\circ}$) sensitivity band for \grandacro, denoted by the red dashed curves~\cite{Alvarez-Muniz:2018bhp}.
+A follow-on experiment to ANTARES that is currently being deployed in the Mediterranean Sea is \kmthreenet~\cite{Adrian-Martinez:2016fdl}.
+Based on the projected effective area for its ARCA site, we expect similar sensitivities for \kmthreenet\ as with IceCube, neglecting background; however, improvements in the angular resolution of \kmthreenet\ compared to IceCube ($0.2^{\circ}$ versus $1^{\circ}$ for track-like events; ~\cite{Adrian-Martinez:2016fdl}) will allow for improvements in the backgrounds at energies below $\sim 100$~TeV, particularly for observations lasting $\sim 10^{6}$~s or longer.

-We also include in Fig.~\ref{fig:sensitivity-sunmoon} two examples of modeled long duration all-flavor fluences, the binary neutron star (BNS) merger model of Fang and Metzger \cite{Fang:2017tla} scaled to a source distance of $10$~Mpc and a blazar flare model of Rodrigues, Fedynitch, Gao, Boncioli and Winter (RFGBW) \cite{Rodrigues:2017fmu} scaled to a source distance of $25$~Mpc.
-While IceCube's best sensitivity inf Fig.~\ref{fig:sensitivity-sunmoon} appears to below the level of POEMMA's best sensitivity for energies below $\sim 10^8$ GeV, sensitivity depends on location in the sky as well as energy.
+We also include in Fig.~\ref{fig:sensitivity-sunmoon} an example of a modeled all-flavor fluence from a long-duration transient event, the BNS merger model of Fang and Metzger~\cite{Fang:2017tla} scaled to a source distance of $5$~Mpc.
+While IceCube's best sensitivity in Fig.~\ref{fig:sensitivity-sunmoon} dips below the level of POEMMA's best sensitivity for energies below $\sim 10^8$ GeV, sensitivity depends on location in the sky as well as energy.
 Even considering optimal source locations, depending on the neutrino spectrum of the source, POEMMA may be able to detect bursts that IceCube will not.